Sanskrit has to be spoken – Dr. Sadananda Das

 Children also should learn to speak Sanskrit

-Sadananda Das: There is an idea, also a movement to introduce Sanskrit from the very beginning in the Primary, Middle and High schools.
-Now Sanskrit is taught in the High Schools, maybe starting from 9th or 8th standard, then in the colleges, in the universities, but what about with the children?
-If we want to make Sanskrit a spoken language, then the children also should learn to speak it.
+Sadananda Das: This idea of education should be for everyone in general, but for the children in particular.
+There is an idea, also a movement to introduce Sanskrit from the very beginning in the primary, middle and high schools.
+Now Sanskrit is taught in the high schools, starting from 8th or 9th standard, then in the colleges, in the universities, but what about the children?
+If we want to make Sanskrit a spoken language, then the children must learn to speak it.
 There are scholars who are engaged in preparing Sanskrit books which would be suitable for children to learn this language.

 dhyāna: And do you have the idea that this could contribute to the moral education of the children?